BASIC CONCEPTS FOR

 bonsai.
 Although it's easier to grow tropical trees and keep them sufficiently warm

 in winters, many of these plants still need a lot of light.
-There are

 really just three rules for easy success:

-the needs of your plants.
+environment to fit the needs of your plants.

 - If you want to grow bonsai indoors, start with a proven